vitejs/vite/docs/guide/api-hmr.md

 If called before connected, the data will be buffered and sent once the connection is established.

-See [Client-server Communication](/guide/api-plugin.html#client-server-communication) for more details.
+See [Client-server Communication](/guide/api-plugin.html#client-server-communication) for more details, including a section on [Typing Custom Events](/guide/api-plugin.html#typescript-for-custom-events).

 ## Further Reading